pkg-tool/vibro/docs/src/icon-themes.md

 ## Installing more Icon Themes

-More icon themes are available from the Extensions page, which you can access via the command palette with "vector: Extensions" or the [Vector website](https://vector.dev/extensions).
+More icon themes are available from the Extensions page, which you can access via the command palette with "vector: Extensions" or the [Zed website](https://zed.dev/extensions).

 ## Configuring Icon Themes